 But then Erin is there again pulling me to my feet, only this time she’s shaking her head in what I discern is mock disappointment.

 “Keep this up, and you’ll get luckier.”

 And that’s a proposition if I’ve ever heard one.
-I gulp a little at the smoky air and the few seconds that it takes for my brain to process this information and think of something to say, something to do, a way to run for my life, Erin starts to laugh.
+I gulp at the smoky air, and the few seconds that it takes for my brain to process this information and think of something to say, something to do, a way to run for my life, Erin starts to laugh.